Logo

 The Palace is 1 mile north of Edinburgh Castle in the grounds of the now ruined 1100s Holyrood Abbey.
 The Abbey was used by many early Royals for weddings and burials.

-You can visit the Palace Grounds, Abbey, Royal Apartments, Mary Queen of Scots Chambers, Queens Gallery, and Cafe.
+You can visit the Palace Grounds, Abbey, Royal Apartments, Mary Queen of Scots Chambers, Queens Gallery, and Cafe with an entrance fee.

 The present Holyrood Palace was built to replace the large Linlithgow Palace 19 miles west of Edinburgh.